 - To Skip Migrating All Policies

 - To Migrate All Policies with Merging

 - To Migrate All Policies with Overwriting

 - To Remove (or Prevent the Removal of) Application Policies

+- To Migrate Policies in a Static Deployment

 Any value settings other than the ones described in the following sections are not recommended and may lead to unexpected migration behavior.
 For more details, see Recommendations.